lebriton/ihatetobudget/README.md

    CURRENCY_PREFIX="$"
    CURRENCY_SUFFIX=""
    ```

+   ---

+   <sup>1</sup>: Note: If it contains spaces, make sure to use [non-breakable spaces](https://en.wikipedia.org/wiki/Non-breaking_space).
+This is simply to prevent visual "glitches".

 5. Run `docker-compose up -d`.
 This will build the main image, and create and start the necessary containers.